Superintendent: ‘Educators are embracing methodologies and innovations that resolve age-old challenges’

 With a couple dozen eNodeB citizen broadband radio service devices (CBSDs) — similar to Wi-Fi access points — set up at strategically selected locations all over town, the school district has a PLTE network that students can connect their district-issued Chromebooks to for free, high-performance Internet access.

-In short, this PLTE network will help Murray City bridge the digital divide for many years to come.
+In short, this private LTE network will help Murray City bridge the digital divide for many years to come.

 “This is a new age in education, and while we mourn the loss of so many lives, so much social interaction, and so much learning, I am convinced education is going to come out of this better,” MCSD Superintendent Jennifer Covington said.
 “Traditional instruction models are shifting, and educators are embracing methodologies and innovations that resolve age-old challenges.”